pytroll/satpy/doc/source/multiscene.rst

 -----------------------------

 The MultiScene can take "frames" of data and join them together in a single animation movie file.
-Saving animations required the `imageio` python library and for most available formats the ``ffmpeg`` command line tool suite should also be installed.
+Saving animations requires the `imageio` python library and for most available formats the ``ffmpeg`` command line tool suite should also be installed.
 The below example saves a series of GOES-EAST ABI channel 1 and channel 2 frames to MP4 movie files.
 We can use the